|Helen Marie (Timmons) Miller|

 Further questioning of living family members supports this.
 And it makes sense with my own observations.
 As a woman in her 60s, I saw Helen as a spunky, sassy, witty, strong woman.
 Of course, this woman had endured far more stressors in life and had moved past them successfully.
 The 29-year-old Helen was trapped in a hellish marriage.
 And this younger Helen was also burdened with the care of three children under the age of eight years and persistently reminded by her husband that nobody else would want her.
 But the Helen I knew did not seem to be a woman who would stand for being beaten down into submission for long.
 And she had her breaking point.

-While Eldon Miller was out servicing the lonely war brides with their husbands overseas, Helen sought out her own means of intimacy and connection.
+While Eldon Miller was busy servicing the lonely war brides separated from their husbands overseas, Helen sought out her own means of intimacy and connection.
 Their marriage had deteriorated to one of mutual disregard, and it is likely at this time that neither one of them cared much about the activities of the other.
 The end of World War II also signaled the end of the marriage between Eldon DeWayne Miller and Helen Marie Timmons Miller.
 She had regained her sense of self-importance and realized that she was an attractive, vibrant, worthwhile person.
 Perhaps it took some secretive nights out without the kids whilst Eldon was away on one of his rendezvous for her to realize that men sought her out and found her pretty and desirable.
 Perhaps she had lovers that supplied her with the intimacy and connection she had craved for so many years past.
 And perhaps this is how she met Frank Louis Strukel and discovered what it was like to fall in love.

 So when she found out she was pregnant in the spring of 1946, she likely wanted it to be Frank's child.
 And although she most certainly would have harbored doubts, she made herself believe that it was borne out of the love she had discovered in Frank.
 This is what she told Frank Strukel in 1946.
 This is what she told Ray and Arreda DePrato when she arranged for them to adopt her daughter Carol that same year.
 And this is what she told Carol when they reunited in 1982.
 This was her story because she believed it so strongly to be true.